eandersonEverfi/product-qa-docs/docs/assessment_block_with_all_correct_answers.md

 GIVEN: The assessment form block loads\
 WHEN: The user clicks on a radio button\
+WHEN: The user clicks on the submit button\
 THEN: The user gets its corresponding response feedback message

 waiting for radio button

 clicking radio button

+clicking the submit button

 waiting for feedback message to be visible